marylandmasti/organizer-site/README.md

 In Progress:

 - Login system
+- Sorting announcements

 Upcoming:

+- Automatically add id when adding to database
 - CRUD operations for individual team schedules
 - Add data from a QR code to database of checked in participants